What is Firmware & How to Update Your Netgear Router Safely?

 - Enhanced Security: Important security fixes that defend your network against online attacks are frequently included in firmware upgrades.

-Method 1: Update The Firmware Automatically
+Method 1: Automatically Update the Firmware

 - Look for any updates: Select Advanced > Administration > Update Router.